 Advantages: Usually the fastest way to eliminate the wart with 65-94% success rate.
 Often only needs one treatment per site.

 Disadvantages: Freezing the area, especially at the bottom of the foot is painful.
 Also, there is still up to 33% chance of recurrence.
-If the wart is at the bottom of the foot, surgery most likely ends up with scarring which can be permanently painful on weight bearing areas.
-Other adverse effects (like any other surgery) includes post-operation pain, bleeding, infection, and potential recurrence.
+If the wart is at the bottom of the foot, surgery most likely ends up with scarring which can be permanently painful on weight bearing.
+Other adverse effects (like any other surgery) includes post-operation pain, bleeding, infection, and recurrence.

 Similar to surgery or LASER, this method is to destruct the wart lesion.
 Can be painful during or after treatment, the smoke generated after burn can be hazardous for the practitioner or patient.
 For larger lesions it may need multiple appointments with or without numbing the area.
 Our office is not equipped with this treatment.